AnthonyUgege/weatherJS/README.md

 # weatherJS
-A weather forecast app using Javascript
+A weather forecast app built using HTML,CSS Javascript